 Since its creation, the Social Security Administration has been crucial to the livelihood of millions of Americans who are retired and disabled, as well as the spouses and children of beneficiaries who have passed away.
 The U.S. Social Security Administration is a complicated system with a bureaucracy of over 65,000 employees.
 When its beneficiaries have issues with its body of laws, the services of an experienced Boynton Beach social security lawyer may be necessary.
-A professional Boynton Beach social security lawyer can aggressively represent you in court to fight for the benefits you are eligible to receive.
+A professional Boynton Beach injury lawyer can aggressively represent you in court to fight for the benefits you are eligible to receive.
 Call our office today at (561) 375-9500 for your free case evaluation.

 Several types of disputes can occur with the Social Security Administration regarding your benefits.
 Eligibility disputes remain the most common issue that potential beneficiaries face, and not everyone is eligible for social security payments.
 Applicants for social security benefits must be at least 62 years old, though payments increase significantly once a beneficiary reaches age 65 or older.